openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 We need the following changes to MAO:

-1. Respect a "gate" allowing CBO "claim" the resource.
+1. Respect a "gate" allowing CBO to "claim" the resource.

    We will use [the existing `machine.openshift.io/owned` annotation](http://github.com/openshift/machine-api-operator/pull/424) on the `metal3` deployment to indicate that MAO is managing the